rootlyt/AquaJungle_LightController/README.md

 # AquaJungle_LightController
-## ESP-based light controller for Aquascape Photosynthesis Schedule.
+## Simple, Light-weight ESP-based light controller for Aquascape Photosynthesis Schedule.

 ![image](https://user-images.githubusercontent.com/72824435/206025527-810b6dc4-38d9-4cc2-a72d-b700840ec8f7.png)
 ![image](https://github.com/rootlyt/AquaJungle_LightController/blob/main/Schematic_AquaJungleLights_2022-07-19.png)

-<br />**Simple, Light-weight Automated Light Controller**.
-<br />.
-<br />You can automate your Aquascape Lamp with ESP-based Microcontroller and some relay or you can even use this as another controller.
+<br />You can automate your Aquascape Lamp with ESP-based Microcontroller and some relay or you can even use this as switch controller I guess?.
 <br />.
 <br />How To Use:
 > <br /> - buy some 1 channel relay, ESP based Microcontroller ( I use WeMos D1 Mini ESP8266 hehre )